seshanindra1-cmd/CRM-Sales-Analysis-Power-BI-/README.md

 3. **Dashboard Design & Visualization**
    - Built interactive visuals:
-     - Revenue by region, product, sales rep
+     - Bar charts for revenue by region, product, sales rep
-     - Trends over time (monthly, quarterly)
+     - Line chart for Trends over time (monthly, quarterly)
-     - Customer segmentation by performance and retention
+     - A table showing Emp to Oppurtunity ratio
+     - Cards showing average tine for deal completion,total close value,total oppurtunities won
-   - Added slicers / filters for deeper drilling
+     - Added slicers to drill across regions and managers

 ---

 ## 📊 Key Insights
-- Some regions/products significantly outperform others in revenue.
-- Sales pipelines show bottlenecks at certain stages.
-- High-performing sales reps consistently achieve above-average growth.
-- Customer retention and churn metrics help understand business health.
+-Central is the only region with 500 prospecting projects assign extra managers in the location.
+-In Japan and Jordan the employees are more compared to the opportunities, try prospecting more projects.
+-Recruit more employees in the recently established companies
 ---

 ## 📂 Repository Structure